PRichardsKSMTA/ai-mapping-agent/README.md

 Templates may include an optional `postprocess` block.
 When present and `ENABLE_POSTPROCESS=1` is set, the mapped rows are sent as a POST request to the configured URL.
+Set this flag in environments where a Power Automate flow should run (e.g., `export ENABLE_POSTPROCESS=1` or launch via `start_postprocess.py`).
 See `docs/template_spec.md` for details.